Upgrade Guide

 PHP Version

-The minimum supported PHP version has been raised from 8.1 to 8.2.
-Ensure your environment meets this requirement before upgrading.
+The minimum supported PHP version has been raised from 8.1 to 8.3.
+PHP 8.2 has reached end-of-life and is no longer supported.
+Ensure your environment is running PHP 8.3 or later before upgrading.

 RouterInterface